Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 ```

-### Implementing the Azure Event Hubs authentication in the JMX files
+### Implementing the Microsoft Entra Id authentication in the JMX files

 For the Azure Event Hubs Load Testing pipeline [azure-pipelines-load-testing.yml](./devops-pipelines/azure-pipelines/azure-pipelines-load-testing.yml), the authentication with Azure Event Hubs is required, the Load Testing platform sends the Event Hubs Shared Access Token in each http requests towards the endpoint for the authentication.